 Samantha graduated from Oakland University with her bachelor’s degree in Linguistics with a minor in Psychology in 2017 after volunteering in the lab for 2 years.Her plan was to pursue a graduate degree in Linguistics with a focus on language acquisition and syntactic development in the brain.

 Keaton volunteered in the lab as a Research Assistant from Winter 2015 until Fall 2018.
 He joined the lab in order to gain research experience.
 His plan was to go to graduate school for a Master’s degree in psychology and become a counselor.

 Sierra joined Dr. Welling's lab as a Research Assistant in the Winter 2016 semester and volunteered for two and a half years.
 She has always been interested in psychology and in conducting experiments.
 Her long-term goal was to become a psychotherapist.

 Yomna was Psychology and Criminal Justice MAjor with a Minor in Sociology who volunteered in the lab from September 2015 until December 2016.
 After graduation, her plan was to obtain a degree in Clinical Psychology with the intention of working with disabled children.

 Deanna graduated with a degree in Psychology and a minor in Sociology in 2015 after working in the lab for 2 years.
-Deanna's experience and her interest in Industrial-Organizational psychology landed her an internship in marketing with Dr. Steve Stanton and Karen Markel.
-After she graduated, she went on to work as a researcher at an advertising agency.
+Her experience and interest in Industrial-Organizational psychology landed her a marketing internship with Drs.
+Steve Stanton and Karen Markel.
+She went on to work as a researcher at an advertising agency.

 Patricia graduated from Oakland University with a Bachelor's in Psychology and a double-minor in Anthropology and Women & Gender Studies in 2016 after volunteering in the lab for two years.
 After graduating, Patricia accepted a research-related full-time job.